Contrast-Security-OSS/docs/content/developer/sdk/python/PythonSdk.md

 In some cases, you may want to filter applications, servers, traces or libraries.
 Any endpoint that involves filtering can use the appropriate filter object.

-These methods are easily identifiable on the ContrastSDK object by looking at any methods that start with the phrase `filter`.
+These methods are easily identifiable on the ContrastSDK object by looking at any methods that include the phrase `filter`.

 ```python
     library_filter = LibraryFilter()